 Sr. No. Course Outcome Statements % weightage 1 Understand, plan and execute a Mini Project with team.
-25 2 Students will be able to practice acquired knowledge within the chosen 25 area of technology for project development.
-3 Identify, discuss and justify the technical aspects of the chosen project 25 with a comprehensive and systematic approach.
-4 Communicate and report effectively project related activities and 25 findings.
+25 2 Students will be able to practice acquired knowledge within the chosenarea of 25 technology for project development.
+3 Identify, discuss and justify the technical aspects of the chosen project with a 25 comprehensive and systematic approach.
+4 Communicate and report effectively project related activities and findings.
+25